johanna-oncken/Marketing-Analytics-DWH/README.md

 - **Funnel-stage breakdown** — filterable funnel stage views (TOFU/MOFU/BOFU) per campaign and correct cost attribution at each stage
 - **Channel filter logic** - By clicking a channel in one of the other visuals Campaign Drill-down gets filtered according to the selected parent channel
 - **Trend monitoring** — monthly performance tracking to identify saturation and intervention signals

-Campaign-level analysis is positioned as a tactical tool, not a parallel narrative.
-Where individual campaigns illustrate strategic patterns (e.g., Winter_Sale_2024 #21 as the top LTV:CAC performer, or the divergent trajectories of Flash_Sale_Weekend #44 vs. #17), they are referenced in the analysis above as supporting evidence.

 > _Note on Spend: KPI Row shows ACTUAL SPEND (when money was spent) from gold.fact_spend. gold.roas shows ATTRIBUTED SPEND (spend linked to conversions) - different concept!"_